20 May 8 Things you need to know before you travel to Bosnia and Herzegovina

 1 – The Food is Delicious (and Cheap)

-Bosnia is famous for its amazing national dishes, from the rolled meat sticks called Čevapčići to mouth water-inducing sweets such as Baklava.
+Bosnia is famous for its amazing national dishes.
+From the rolled meat sticks called Ćevapčići to mouth water-inducing sweets such as Baklava.
 Although most of these foods have origins in the cuisine of other cultures such as those of Greece and Turkey, the Bosnian versions of them always have a unique twist which makes them special.

 The best part?
 The food is super cheap, especially if you are coming from a well-developed Western country.
+We highly recommend a visit to Old Town Bascarsija and a taste of Ćevapćići in our famous restaurant “Željo”.

 2 – People Are Friendly and Hospitable